 During the banquet, district commanders and local outposts were awarded the 1995 Award of Excellence.
 The Ohio District was awarded first place for the greatest number of churches with Royal Rangers.
-Southern place.
+Southern

-Idaho was awarded second place, and the Tennessee District won third clearly indicated the Rangers ministry is pronouncing the Great Commission.
+Idaho was awarded second place, and the Tennessee District won third place.